 - B Group comprises stocks that don’t fall in any of the other groups.

-- These counters see normal volumes and are settled under the rolling system.
+- These counters see normal volumes and settle under the rolling system.

 - Tradable financial instruments which are other than companies stocks, form “Others”.
 Group G & F falls under “others”.